BlWasp/switchRole/README.md

 NoRoot Scenario
 -----
-With -noroot option the kernel considers the root user as any normal user.
+With -n option the kernel considers the root user as any normal user.

-Here, the sr tool is launched with the root user but without -noroot :
+Here, the sr tool is launched with the root user but without -n :

 ![Screenshot](scenarioNoRoot/rootWithoutNoroot.png)